dan-wells/kiss-aligner/README.md

 If you choose a different symbol for your lexicon, then make sure to specify the `--oov` option when you run the main alignment script.

+Utterances with OOV items can either be ignored during alignment using the `--filter-oov` argument to `run.sh`, or modeled using a phone-level LM by passing `--oov-phone-lm` (see discussion [here](https://kaldi-asr.org/doc/data_prep.html#data_prep_unknown)).
+The latter option can lead to a significant increase in decoding times if there are many OOV items in your data.

 ## Usage

 If you want to start everything off from a metadata file and lexicon, then